nod-ai/ADA/redfish-exporter/docs/testing.md

 ### Using Docker

-1. Run the following command to start the mock Redfish server:
+- Run the following command to start the mock Redfish server:

 ```bash
 docker run -d --net="host" --name redfish-mock dmtf/redfish-mockup-server:latest --port=8000
 ```

 Note: The `--net="host"` option allows the container to access the host network directly.
-This is useful for local testing but may not be suitable for all environments.
+This option is necessary when the listener app is running directly on the host.

-1. Verify that the server is running:
+- Verify that the server is running:

 ```bash
 curl http://localhost:8000/redfish/v1/